martinpopper/martinpopper.github.io/README.md

 - Open [RubyInstaller](https://rubyinstaller.org/downloads/) and download the newest version of Ruby WITH DEVKIT.
 - Select all default options for installation.
-- Run the `ridk install` at the end of the installation wizard
+- Run the `ridk install` at the end of the installation wizard.
-- Select the option `MSYS2 and MINGW development tool chain`
+- Select the option `MSYS2 and MINGW development tool chain`.

 2. Install Jekyll

 - Open a new command prompt by typing in `cmd` on the search bar of your computer.
-- Type `gem install jekyll bundler`
+- Type `gem install jekyll bundler`.
-- Type `jekyll -v` to assure it was downloaded correctly
+- Type `jekyll -v` to assure it was downloaded correctly.

 ### Download and edit a resume theme